WRLC/liblists/web/themes/contrib/aegan/README.txt

 About Aegan Theme
 ====================
-Aegan is a Responsive bootstrap based drupal 8 business theme, ts very light weight with modern look and feel.
+Aegan is a Responsive bootstrap based drupal 8 business theme, it's very light weight with modern look and feel.
 Business's clean layout and light weight code make it a great theme for small or medium-sized business to get up and running quickly.

   Based on Bootstrap
   Customizable Slideshow
   Customizable Social icons